Find Out About The Power of Discretionary Time to Solve Your Time Management Problem:

 How do we use our discretionary time now?

-When someone is given one of these small gifts of time, how do they spend it?
-Whilst none of us wish to admit it, our default position, when we are given this gift, is to check our phone for emails, messages, Facebook updates, etc. This has become habitual for nearly everyone.
+When someone receives one of these small gifts of time, how do they spend it?
+Whilst none of us wish to admit it, our default position, when we receive this gift, is to check our phone for emails, messages, Facebook updates, etc. This has become habitual for nearly everyone.
 This Daily Mail article suggests that we check our phone 214 times per day.

 What could we do with our discretionary time?